Alive Montessori & Private School (est. 2014)

-Some theorists divide Montessori schools into two main groups: classic and supplemented.
+Some theorists divide Montessori schools into two main groups: classic (or traditional) and supplemented (or progressive).
 For instance, Lillard (Preschool children’s development, 2012), adopts this useful classification:

-Classic schools stick to the original Montessori program, and rarely make changes.
+Classic (or traditional) schools stick to the original Montessori program, and rarely make changes.
 According to Chertoff (The Great Montessori Schism, 2012), they tout

 The main rationale for this approach is that schools must evolve to meet the needs of children.
 As our understanding of science, society, the environment, psychology, and other important areas of study evolves, so does our understanding of children’s needs.
 Our teaching practices, it’s urged, must in turn adapt.

 In fact, according to some theorists, support for the supplemented approach can be garnered from Maria Montessori’s work.
 Montessori’s research, writings, and observations, it’s claimed, support supplementing her teaching methods, in some cases.